-If you are looking into hiring a caregiver, it is important to note the difference between home health care, nursing care, and Caregivers who provide non-medical services.
-For a moderate wage, you can find a Caregiver to provide housekeeping services including meal preparation, companionship, and assistance with ADLs.
+If you are looking into engaging a caregiver, it is important to note the difference between home health care, nursing care, and Caregivers who provide non-medical services.
+For a moderate pay rate, you can find a Caregiver to provide housekeeping services including meal preparation, companionship, and assistance with ADLs.
 Medical professionals cost more because they provide additional medical care.

 Let’s examine some specific Caregiver duties, what Caregivers are not permitted to do, and the certifications that may come with home health care titles to help you select the right professional based on your loved one’s needs.

 Permitted Home Care Services

 It is important to understand the services a Caregiver provides versus the tasks they are not legally permitted nor able to perform.
 A Caregiver can: